COPtoLON/COPtoLON/README.md

 Quantitative researcher & developer building **AI-driven, multi-horizon trading systems** and the tooling that supports them.
 My work blends market micro-structure modelling, reinforcement learning, stochastic calculus and rigorous risk management to squeeze insight out of noisy markets. :contentReference[oaicite:0]{index=0}

+## 📄 Research & Whitepapers
+I believe in grounding practical applications in solid theory.
+Here are some of the frameworks I've developed:
+- **Extended Geometric Information Framework Overview:** A conceptual model blending ideas from physics, differential geometry, and game theory to describe agents in dynamic environments.
+- **A Full Market Dynamics Model (Draft):** A formal mathematical system for modeling market environments with hierarchical rules, time-varying graphs, and multi-layered geometric surfaces.

+These will both be available under the **TMRW** repo within the next month(July/2025)

 ---

 ## 🚀 Pinned projects & what they do